Santo Spirito in Florence - ouritalianjourney.com

 We use this program – $27.00

-The amazing treasure is a painted, carved wooden crucifix done by Michelangelo at the age of 17.
-Michelangelo donated this early work to the monastery in appreciation for allowing him to dissect and learn about bodies.
 The Michelangelo Crocifisso is displayed in the sacristy, through a door midway down the left side of the nave.
 There are no pictures allowed to be taken of this crucifix, or for that matter, anywhere in the church.
+Copies of Michelangelo’s Pietà and Risen Christ flank the nave by the door; you can’t miss them.

 crucifix by Michelangelo, Santo Spirito Church, Florence, Italy